 Children are very welcome at Kew the Music, although they must be accompanied by an adult who holds their own valid ticket.
-Children aged 1 to 16 years old (inclusive) need to have a child price ticket (these have an £18 discount).
+Children aged 1 to 15 years old (inclusive) need to have a child price ticket (these have an £18 discount).
+Children aged 16 will be required to purchase a full price ticket.
 Children under 12 months do not require a ticket.
 Please keep your children close and be aware that amplified noise presents a danger to vulnerable hearing, so we would strongly recommend that you bring hearing protection for your children.

 Ticket information at the event

 Ticket collections will take place at the box office at Victoria Gate.
-Box office opening times will be confirmed closer to the time of the event.
+The box office will open at 5pm daily.

 Tickets will be available to buy on the day from the box offices at Victoria Gate and Elizabeth Gate (subject to availability).

 Please note, if you are a VIP customer you will need to enter the event via Elizabeth Gate.
-VIP customers who need to collect their tickets will be able to do so from this entrance.
+VIP customers who need to collect their tickets will be able to do so from the box office at this entrance.
 There will be a separate VIP entry lane for you to use at Elizabeth Gate.

-BBQ package customers will need to collect their tickets from the box office.
-Once you have done this, you will need to proceed to The Orangery where you will be met by staff for the BBQ.
+VIP package customers (The Orangery BBQ, The Hive Reception or The Complete Package) will need to collect their tickets from the Elizabeth Gate box office.
+Once you have done this, you will need to proceed to your designated location.

 Kew the Music Group Bookings